 Foreign/second language learning, especially in the field of self-instruction.
 This was the topic of my Ph.D. thesis (Going it Alone: Self-Instruction in Adult Foreign Language Learning, University of Newcastle, 1996).
 Though I am no longer researching in this area, it still interests me from a practical viewpoint.

 I'm now working on how ideology is expressed in published poetry translations - via the context of translation, and/or via the translator's decisions whilst actually translating.
 I'm also interested in exploring the processes of poets translating poets.

-I am now co-supervising two research degrees (PhD, Litt) - in machine-translation revision, and the translation of literary slang.
+I am now co-supervising four research degrees (PhD, MLitt) - in machine-translation revision, the translation of literary slang, translation of 'banned' books, and emotion in interpreting.
 Fourteen of my PhD students have now graduated: most are now working in universities themselves.

 Please contact me, as Head of the Translation and Interpreting Section, if you have any questions about postgraduate research in translation orinterpreting at Newcastle.